HappyGnome/DCS_Scripts/HeLMS Readme.md

 **Example:**  `helms.ui.combo.removeCommsCallback(nil,'Games','North')`

 ### Spawn units in zone
-`helms.dynamic.respawnMEGroupsInZone` spawn or respawn all groups in mission with a starting point in a circular trigger zone.
+`helms.dynamic.respawnMEGroupsInZone` spawn or respawn all groups in mission with a starting point in a circular or quad trigger zone.
 NOTE: Groups containing "Client" units cannot be respawned this way (but in SP missions, "Player" groups can be).

 Usage: `helms.dynamic.respawnMEGroupsInZone(<zoneName>, <activate>, <coalition>, <includeStatic>)`